 Mary Kerwin teaches kids the skills they need to become confident and self-assured.
 She guides them through a step-by-step process of experiential activities that build, grow, and expand their confidence and self esteem.

-Before starting her own company, Confident Kids Now, Mary taught for over 40 years in NYC, was trained in conflict resolution and anti-bullying, and got her certification as a Holistic Integrative Coach.
+Before starting her own company, Confident Families, Mary taught for over 40 years in NYC, was trained in conflict resolution and anti-bullying, and got her certification as a Holistic Integrative Coach.

 As an educator and confidence coach, she also shows parents and educators how to create and sustain a level of confidence in their kids that’s designed around their ideal lifestyle.

-She is the creator of various training programs, and started the StressLess Parenting Facebook Group, which provides parents, educators, and others the essential foundations, strategies, and solutions needed to foster confidence in all kids.
+She is the creator of various training programs, and started the Encourage Greatness Community, where parents, educators, and others can get support, guidance, and the essential foundations, strategies, and solutions needed to foster confidence in all kids.